 The blade clamp accepts T-shank blades but does not accept U-shank type.
 Changing blades is easy with a tool-less blade change system.
 You simply rotate the blade ejector and the clamp ejects the hot blade.
 Although this is pretty useful, some users experienced difficulties with this feature.

 This saw is lightweight but it still has a solid feel and it's well constructed.
 It is well balanced and doesn’t vibrate too much, thanks to the earlier mentioned low-vibration plunging design.
-The heavy gauge steel footplate allows for dual bevel adjustment up to 45° with an use of Allen key.
+The heavy-gauge steel footplate allows for dual bevel adjustment up to 45° with use of the Allen key.

 Below are the cutting capacities: